Best bank for newcomers in Canada in 2024

 Best hybrid chequing and savings account offer for newcomers

-Neo Money Account
+Neo Everyday Account

 Neo is a new and disruptive online-only institution.
 This account is best for tech-savvy newcomers who want the best banking package.
-The Neo Money Account combines a chequing and savings account into one.
+The Neo Everyday Account combines a chequing and savings account into one.
 Like EQ Bank, you'll earn a high interest rate with unlimited transactions.
 Currently, Neo also offers a 4% interest rate on deposits.

 This banking package is free, but you can upgrade to the premium account for $4.99 monthly.
 This earns you even more cashback on spending.
 Neo is also CDIC Insured, protecting your deposits up to $100,000.